Euclid |

 - In the time of Euclid, it was considered improper mathematical etiquette

-to create constructions by simply lifting the compass and striking a
+to create constructions by simply lifting the compass and striking

 - A construction to copy the segment is presented in Euclid’s